Water cremation: Ireland

 In 2023, water cremation became available in Ireland, making it the first country in Europe to offer this form of burial.

 When the process is complete, the remaining water undergoes further treatment to ensure that it is completely sterile.
 Analysis is then completed to ensure Water Authority standards are met.
 At this stage, the water can be recycled back to the Local Authority water treatment plant.

 Mexico

 Since 2019, Grupo Gayosso offers alkaline hydrolysis in Baja California.

 The Netherlands

 In May 2020, the Health Council of the Netherlands issued an advisory report on the admissibility of new techniques of disposing of the dead.
 The Council proposed a framework to assess alkaline hydrolysis.
 It concluded that alkaline hydrolysis is safe, dignified and sustainable.
 In addition to alkaline hydrolysis, the council also considered human composting as a technique to dispose bodies yet concluded that too little is known about composting and hence it cannot be assessed whether this technique fulfills the conditions.
 Taking into account the council's recommendations, the Ministry of the Interior and Kingdom Relations prepared a law proposal to amend the Corpse Disposal Act.
 Once the proposed law has been submitted to the Parliament, the democratic process to admit alkaline hydrolysis as body disposal technique can be commenced.

+Singapore

+In Singapore, aquamation has been available for pets since 2023, but is not yet available for humans pending government approval.